What's inside me? Using a Bible story to explore personal feelings

 You could ask the pupils (at a given signal) to act out a range of possible feelings experienced in each story, as 'frozen faces' or 'freeze-frame' statues, and then discuss and list the feelings (as simple cartoon face images) experienced by the characters in the story.
 Explain that we can carry all sorts of feelings around inside us at the same time, and these might surprise us by suddenly bubbling up so we change our moods very quickly, which can be frightening if we are not aware of them.
 So, it's better to try and make friends with the different feelings inside.
 There's nothing wrong with having all sorts of feelings as long as we don't let them hurt us or anyone else.
 Our feelings might be related to things that happened in the past - or they could be telling us about something important that needs attention.
 Let's explore what those feelings might look like.

 Set the task of designing (and then making?) a large Russian doll that shows how we are feeling right now, as well as some other smaller dolls to convey some of our other feelings, perhaps wearing clothes suited to those feelings.
-(If using a recycled container for this, place symbols or drawn faces inside it to represent some of the other emotions.)
+(If using a recycled container, place symbols or drawn faces inside it to represent some of the other emotions.)

 Then, as a class, discuss the following: